 If you'd rather speak to someone you feel more comfortable with, try speaking to a loved one - like a family member, friend, or peer in the pre-med program.

-Sometimes "letting it all out" and speaking about your stresses makes you feel better, especially if you're speaking to someone who has been through the same stress.
-A little pep-talk from someone can allow you to let loose, laugh, and reignite your drive to be successful in your pre-med program.
+Sometimes, "letting it all out" and speaking about your stresses makes you feel better, especially if you're speaking to someone who has been through the same stress.
+Don’t underestimate the importance of community support when handling burnout.

-Are you still looking for answers to questions on how to avoid pre-med stress?
+Are you still seeking answers to questions about avoiding pre-med stress?
 Below, we’ve listed some popular questions and answers addressing pre-med burnout and how to avoid it.

 As a Pre-Med student, your schedule will be full of classes, assignments, tests, extracurriculars, and MCAT prep.
 This can bring a lot of stress, as the curriculum and content you are learning can be very strenuous.